waimea-igdaikee/300dtd-cadet-planner-website/docs/4-review.md

 To make sure my website works as intended and expected by my end-users, I've placed a big focus on gathering feedback and making relevant changes, and this can be seen through all three of my development sprints.

-I also got users from both end-user groups to do a final test to make sure everything works logically, removing bias from me who understands everything.
+I got users from both end-user groups to do a final test to make sure everything works logically, removing bias from me who understands everything.

+I, along with my end-users, have also thoroughly checked that everything is bug-free.

 ### Ethics